-Scammers will do everything they can to get your name, business name and mailing address so they can send you that bogus invoice.
+Small business scammers will do everything they can to get your name, business name and mailing address so they can send you that bogus invoice.
 While they may be able to find some of this online, chances are they won’t have all of it.
-So hold on tight to your information, and be careful who you share it with.
+So, to avoid business scams, hold on tight to your information, and be careful who you share it with.

 Ask if they intend to charge you.